 When to visit: The Day of the Dead (Dia de Muertos) festival Oct.
 31- November 2 is a huge draw, so book well in advance; April-May has higher temperatures but less rain.

 FYI, this post contains affiliate links, which means I might earn a small commission if you purchase from them, at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 Thanks for helping to help maintain all the free content on my site!
 Visit my Disclosure Policy for more info.

 Best Neighborhood to Stay in Oaxaca

-The entire historical center of Oaxaca is touristic, and this neighborhood is the best place to stay in Oaxaca City.
-Within 12 blocks, you can walk from the historic Santo Domingo church to the Zócalo (city square) and the Mercado 20 de Noviembre market.
+The historical center of Oaxaca is the best neighborhood to stay in, since you will be within easy walking distance of all the city sights.
+Within 12 blocks of the Oaxaca City center, you can walk from the historic Santo Domingo church to the Zócalo (city square) and the Mercado 20 de Noviembre market.
 This is the main tourist area, with lots of hotels, B&Bs, restaurants and shops in easy walking distance of this neighborhood.
 Many Oaxaca hotels are also historic, located in old homes that have been renovated.

-PRO TIP: If you are planning to visit for Day of the Dead, you’ll want to be in the neighborhood of the main tourist center below, including the Zócalo (square).
+PRO TIP: If you are planning to visit for Day of the Dead, you’ll want to stay at a hotel in the neighborhood of the main tourist center below, including the Zócalo (square).
 There are many events throughout the day that you won’t want to miss, including parades that stop traffic!
 So be sure to book one of these hotels within walking distance of the Zócalo.

-Best Hotels on a Budget – $50/night or less
+Best Oaxaca Hostels and Hotels on a Budget – $50/night or less

 Hostal Central Oaxaca This hotel is located near the basilica, and has great reviews, free yoga classes, and a friendly atmosphere.
 Their rates start around $10 with a vegetarian breakfast included!
 Check out their Instagram here.